DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ### Permissions for users

-There are four permissions for users in relation to objects (e.g. Tasks, Deals, etc.):
+There are four permissions for users in relation to objects (e.g., Tasks, Deals, etc.):
 - add (create),
 - view,
 - change,